thecodingempress/alx-system_engineering_devops/0x0B-ssh/README.md

 You can access your server information in the my servers section of the intranet, each line with contains the IP and username you should use to connect via ssh.

-Note: Your server is configured with an Ubuntu 20.04 LTS environment.
+Your server is configured with an Ubuntu 20.04 LTS environment.